-The StudioPress themes are one of the themes that comes with easy settings.
-All you have to do is to click the “Genesis” menu from your admin area, then, click on “Import/Export” as the below screenshot.
+The StudioPress themes are one of the themes that come with easy settings.
+All you have to do is to click the “Genesis” menu from your admin area, then, click on “Import/Export” like the next screenshot.

 Now, select the options you want to export, and click the button.

 The Genesis theme settings will be downloaded as a “.json” data file, that you can open with any file editor to see the content if you want.
 You can use that file to restore the complete theme settings like SEO options if you’re using theme, layout, colors, font settings, and everything else.

 To import the old theme settings in the default WordPress theme, follow the above steps, but click the “Import” button this time, and upload your file from your local computer.

 In general, WordPress themes like Template Monster, and all the others with advanced control panels, comes with options to backup and restore themes.
 The options are located at the bottom of the control panel, in the majority of cases.

 So, log in to your WordPress admin area and click your theme panel options, and look for those options “Export”/Import”.

 In other cases, where the theme comes without a control panel or options, you can find the “export” menu under “Appearance” on the left admin area menu.
 You will find some options there, to download your theme options.